Templates in Cpp

 We write a generic function that can be used for different data types.
 Examples of function templates are sort(), max(), min().

-See also PAIR IN STL
+See also OBJECT-ORIENTED PROGRAMMING IN C++(2)

 Let us look at an example: